 Antarctic vs Antarctica

-The Polar region in the southern most point of the earth is referred to as Antarctic that includes Antarctica, the second smallest continent on earth.
+The southernmost point of the earth that is referred to as Antarctic includes Antarctica, the second smallest continent on earth.
 Antarctica is a continent that is surrounded by the ocean and the land mass remains buried under the ice sheet that is almost a mile thick.
 It is one continent that is coldest and least populated because it receives almost nil precipitation, and hence, labeled as world’s largest cold desert.

-It is the ocean surrounding Antarctica that is a unique are on the surface of the earth called Antarctic convergence.
+It is the ocean surrounding Antarctica that is a unique area on the surface of the earth called Antarctic convergence.
 This is the place where warm waters from the north meet frozen water from the south producing waters that are very productive with lots of animals and plants.

-Antarctica remains a virgin land of mass on earth with no country claiming a piece of land on it.
+Antarctica remains a virgin land of mass on the earth with no country claiming a piece of land on it.
 The land mass is very important for human beings to conduct scientific experiments and to analyze the effects of global warming and pollution on sea animals found here.
 It was in 1959 that 43 countries of the world signed Antarctica Treaty forbidding any mining and exploration on this virgin landmass and also to cooperate with each other in an endeavor to conduct scientific research for the betterment of life and human beings in particular.

 What is the difference between Antarctic and Antarctica?

-• Antarctic region lies in south Pole opposite the Arctic region on North Pole
+• Antarctic region lies in South Pole opposite the Arctic region on North Pole.

-• Antarctica is a continent within Antarctic region
+• Antarctica is a continent within Antarctic region.

 • Antarctica is the world’s 2nd smallest continent lying in Antarctic region in the South Pole.

 • Antarctic convergence encircles Antarctic as well as Antarctica.

 • Antarctic region including Antarctica has some species of animals that can bear the cold temperature such as seals, penguins, blue whales, orcas, etc.